Skylake-dev/Notes/Computer Security/Computer Security.md

   - polyalphabetic: transformation table depends on the position
 - transposition: swaps bytes with one another, provides diffusion

-Moder ciphers use a mix of both techniques repeated for many *rounds* and ties them to the bit of the key.
+Modern ciphers use a mix of both techniques repeated for many *rounds* and ties them to the bit of the key.
 The length of the key plays a big role in the security of the cipher because a key that is too short can be bruteforced:
 - DES key -> 56 bits -> 2^56 combination -> can be bruteforced on modern hw with little time and effort.
 - AES key -> 128 bits -> 2^128 combination -> cannot be bruteforced even by supercomputers, it will take millions of years and we can always extend it to 256 bits.

 Of course since it is not feasible to attack directly the key or the cipher a threat actor will find some other, easier ways to break into the system ([like this...](https://en.wikipedia.org/wiki/Rubber-hose_cryptanalysis) [;)](https://xkcd.com/538/))

 ### Asymmetric encryption
-The concept is: we have a cipher that uses two keys, one foe encrypting and one for decrypting.
-Thos keys can be retrieved from each other and are generated using a one way mathematical function (we will not go into the details).
+The concept is: we have a cipher that uses two keys, one for encrypting and one for decrypting.
+Those keys can be retrieved from each other and are generated using a one way mathematical function (we will not go into the details).
 The advantage over symmetric encryption is that we can exchange the key to encrypt messages directly on the internet (public key) and keep the decryption key secret (private key).
 But this arise a new problem: how can i be sure that the key i am using to encrypt a message belongs to the one i want to send the message to?
 See PKI after.